 The organizational values of social responsibility and caring for others have always been at the core of the way CHF BC conducts business.
 At the 2021 Semi-Annual General Meeting (SAGM), members adopted a resolution calling on CHF BC to help them identify and work to remove barriers to equity and inclusion in their communities.
-This resolution set in motion an examination of the role a membership association like ours can play in laying the foundation for cultural change that promotes equity, inclusion and belonging.
+This resolution set in motion an examination of the role a membership association like ours can play in laying the foundation for cultural change that promotes equity inclusion and belonging.

-CHF BC recognized that we cannot regulate housing co-ops or oblige them to incorporate equity commitments in their day-to-day operations and routine decision-making.
+CHF BC pognized that we could not could housing co-ops or oblige them to enactify commitments in their day-to-day operations and routine decision-making.
 We took initial steps to recognize milestone events aimed at bringing attention to the full story of Canadian history, including the darker side of that history.